anandhu720/Crowd-Funding-Web-App-Prototype/README.md

 ##  AN ETHEREUM BASED BLOCK CHAIN APPLICATION.

-Ii is a CROWD FUNDING D-App prototype made using Ethereum block chain network.This project is hosted in Rinkeby Test Network.This project is inspired from [Kick starter website](https://www.kickstarter.com/).
+It is a CROWD FUNDING D-App prototype made using Ethereum block chain network.This project is hosted in Rinkeby Test Network.This project is inspired from [Kick starter website](https://www.kickstarter.com/).

 - Completely functionable website